Rebels Athletic Training

 Kate Fischer has been the Head Athletic Trainer for South Kingstown High School Athletics Department since 2016.
 She is also the Manager of Athletic Training Services for University Orthopedics.
 Kate received her Bachelor of Science in Athletic Training and Sports Medicine from Quinnipiac University.
 Kate has experience working with teams in many different settings, including Division I Women’s Ice Hockey, Men’s Soccer, Softball, and Men’s Lacrosse at Quinnipiac University; Yale University Football; Gymnastics and Men’s Basketball at University of Bridgeport; and Assumption College Football.
 Kate also serves as the Public Relations Committee Chair for the Rhode Island Athletic Trainers’ Association.

-Contact Kate via above email or phone for individual questions about student athlete healthcare needs.
+Please contact Kate via above email or phone for individual questions about any student athlete healthcare needs.

 Scroll down to schedule an appointment with Kate.

 Regular Office Hours

 Treatment hours BY APPOINTMENT ONLY at the SKHS athletic training room 1:45 - 3:00 pm